 Check the resource usage in Windows

-We will start by opening the Task Manager and looking at the performance statistics.
+We will start by opening the Task Manager and reviewing the performance statistics.

 From there, left-click on the ‘Performance’ tab.
 Now you will have all the computer’s main component’s performance information displayed.

-It is highly probable that the ‘Disk 0 (C):’ drive is showing around 100% usage all the time.
-This means that the hard drive is working beyond its original intended use, thus delivering poor overall performance to your system.
+It is highly probable that the ‘Disk 0 (C):’ is showing around 100% usage all the time.
+This means the hard drive is working beyond its original intended use levels, thus delivering poor overall performance to your system.

 Next, look at the ‘Memory’ item.
 Ideally, you would want a minimum of 16GB of RAM, and the percentage used to be less than 50% with no extra applications open or running.

-If the RAM situation looks bad, you may have a problem where your RAM is below the needed amount and your hard drive.
+If the RAM situation looks bad, you may have a problem where your RAM and your hard drive are below the needed amount.

 In this case, I would also recommend removing any malware or viruses that may be present in your system before continuing.

 If your CPU usage is also very high, I’d say it’s reasonable to assume that you have some sort of virus or malware.

 Find out how much space you have left on your hard drive

 Left-click on the ‘This PC’ icon on your desktop or on the yellow folder in the taskbar, and left-click on the ‘This PC’ item in the left column.

-After doing this, you will be able to see an overview of all your drives present on your computer in the right pane.
+After doing this, you will see an overview of all your drives on your computer in the right pane.

 Look at the ‘Local Disk (C:)’ item and see how much free space you have left.

-If you have less than 15% of your space left (or the indicator bar is red), you will have to perform a drive clean-up, uninstall unused programs, and remove some old files from the drive.
+If you have less than 15% of your space left (or the indicator bar is red), you must perform a drive clean-up, uninstall unused programs, and remove some old files from the drive.

 Run the Disk Cleanup tool